shanehughes3/voting-app/README.md

 - Authenticated and unauthenticated users can vote on any poll.
 - User votes are recorded on the server as well as locally in session data to minimize multiple votes per user on the same poll.
-- Polls are displayed in charts powered by d3.js.
+- Polls are displayed in charts powered by [d3.js].
-- Users can share their polls on facebook and twitter.
+- Users can share their polls on Facebook and Twitter.

 #### Tech